 It used to be incorrect to use what we now call “the singular they.”
 Here is an example:

-Now, it is perfectly acceptable to use they or them to refer to a child.
+Now, many style guides accept the use of they or them to refer to a singular noun.

 So, now, this would be considered correct: